NatanimA/viral-loops/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Please Follow this steps
+> Please Follow these steps

 To get a local copy up and running, follow these steps.